k0Iry/yocto_rpi_docker/README.md

 Refer to Yocto Project websiet for more guide.
 I recommend [Quick Build](https://www.yoctoproject.org/docs/3.1/brief-yoctoprojectqs/brief-yoctoprojectqs.html) to get started.

 Check docker image here: https://hub.docker.com/repository/docker/kljsandjb/yocto_pi

+## Release

+Use python script to create the release and upload the file to it, need to fetch your own access token at first.